 Many years ago, our foresters observed healthy trees in the forest areas where we harvest, gathered their cones, and collected their seeds.
 Let’s call these original trees the “grandparents.”
 Grandparent trees are selected because they have certain traits and are well adapted to particular environments or certain conditions depending on where they grew in the forest.
 The seeds from these superior trees are provided to a site called a seed orchard, where they are grown into “parent” trees.
 In the orchard, we can carefully monitor and take care of the parent trees that provide millions of seeds to grow our seedlings.
 Talk about a sustainable family tree!

-While some seeds are selected to grow into seedlings for planting, we also directly seed certain areas and stimulate trees to naturally regenerate.
+While some seeds are selected to grow into seedlings for planting, we also directly seed certain areas and stimulate trees to naturally regenerate and support genetic diversity.
 Natural regeneration is particularly important where trees have rotted before they could be harvested, such as areas that are affected by the Mountain Pine Beetle infestation.
 In these sites, we take advantage of climate areas that have healthy soil by plowing the earth to create spaces for tree cones to plant their seeds.